project-hadron/discovery-capability/docs/source/intent_actions/index.rst

     * model: Remodel a dataset through merge, group and other actions.
     * build: Generate synthetic data through analysis and statistics.
 * FeatureTransform: Transformation of data for model optimisation.
-* AutoML: Automatically run model predictions.
+* FeaturePredict: Automatically run model predictions.

 To give context, the diagram illustrates a typical workflow for Machine Learning looking to implement business objectives.
 Highlighted within the diagram are where the capability